Who can submit a nomination?

 Can I have a deadline extension?

-To give schools as much time as possible to submit nominations, we operate on a very short and strict schedule for having nominations organized and evaluated after the deadline.
+To give schools as much time as possible to submit nominations, we operate on a very short and strict schedule for organizing and evaluating nominations after the deadline.
 There is very little room to offer extensions.
 However, we are always open to consider extensions for special circumstances.
 If you want to request an extension, you must email moscholarsacademy@missouri.edu.

 What happens after I submit my nomination?

 You should receive an email confirmation from Slate that your submission was received.
 That confirmation email will contain a copy of your submitted answers.
-If you do not receive a confirmation email, you can always email moscholarsacademy@missouri.edu to inquire.
-Our office staff can verify if we received your nomination.
+If you do not receive a confirmation email, please email moscholarsacademy@missouri.edu to verify if we received your nomination.

 When will I hear the status of my student’s nomination?